 Are all of your employees eligible to receive overtime pay?
 Some employees are exempt from overtime pay and minimum wage laws.
 Exempt employee qualifications are determined by the Fair Labor Standards Act (FLSA).
-In order to correctly run payroll, you need to be familiar with exempt employees.
+To run payroll correctly, you need to be familiar with exempt employees.
 What is an exempt employee?

 What is an exempt employee?

-The first criteria for exempt status is that exempt employees must be salary instead of hourly workers.
+The first criterion for this exemption is that exempt employees must be salary instead of hourly workers.
 However, being salaried does not necessarily mean an employee is exempt.
 There are many nonexempt workers who receive a salary rather than hourly pay.

-Due to a DOL new overtime rule, employees must earn a salary of at least $35,568 per year, which is $684 per week, to be exempt from overtime pay (beginning January 2020).
+Employees must earn a salary of at least $35,568 per year, which is $684 per week, to be exempt from overtime pay.

 1. Executive exemption